steveologist/BookScraper/README.md

 - Run the Python script by executing:
     " python script.py " or " python3 script.py "
 - The script will start scraping book information from the provided website and save it into CSV files.
+- In my case the deliverables will be on my desktop in a folder named "Bookscraper"

 ## Deactivate Virtual Environment:
 - Once you're done running the application